-We close this section by the remark that in appendix~\ref{appen: CEVD} we construct a codimension-1 decomposition for which the central charge vanishes.
-In appendix~\ref{appen: charge-algebra}, we derive the BT algebra of surface charges for the Noetherian decomposition and determine the associated central extension term.
+We close this section with the remark that in appendix~\ref{appen: CEVD} we construct a codimension-1 decomposition for which the {two-cocycle} vanishes.
+In appendix~\ref{appen: charge-algebra}, we derive the BT algebra of surface charges for the Noetherian decomposition and determine the associated {two-cocycle}.